waldowred5/SubTracked-T3A2-A/README.md

    - SubTracked features:
      - an intuitive design inspired by a 'less is more' approach, making it is easy to navigate and manage subscriptions
      - alerts to notify users when they have upcoming payments, including cost and due date
-     - a flexible creation system allowing for any subscription to be tracked and managed by users
+     - a flexible creation system allowing for any subscription to be managed by users, including the facility to edit and delete subscriptions as needed

 <br>